 During the live broadcast, you can also promote a lead magnet related to the topic of your Facebook Live.
 For example, if you’re hosting a Q&A or tutorial on a particular topic, offer an ebook that goes more in-depth on that same topic.
 If you’re using Facebook Live to showcase a new product, tell viewers they’ll receive a promo code for it if they sign up for your emails.

 In this Facebook Live Q&A about content marketing, we mentioned related content resources during the conversation and posted links to them in the comments.
-If you use marketing automation software like Infusionsoft by Keap, this link can connect to a landing page, on which users submit their contact information and receive an automated email containing the lead magnet.
+If you use marketing automation software like Keap, this link can connect to a landing page, on which users submit their contact information and receive an automated email containing the lead magnet.

 You can then use the software to send an automated series of follow-up emails that help your new contact learn about your business and ultimately present an offer to be purchased.
 Check out The Perfect Welcome Email to learn about a welcome email series that takes your new sales lead from stranger to client.